 RELATED: 15 questions you shouldn't be afraid to ask your wedding venue

-Seated at the regal top table, the newlyweds and their guests tucked into a salad starter of brightly coloured heritage tomatoes, followed by chicken cooked three ways, while Sarah and her fellow vegans enjoyed a celeriac risotto with rocket and vegan cheese.
+Seated at the regal top table, the newlyweds and their guests tucked into a feast prepared by Jimmy Garcia consisting of a salad starter of brightly coloured heritage tomatoes, followed by chicken cooked three ways, while Sarah and her fellow vegans enjoyed a celeriac risotto with rocket and vegan cheese.

 "Each dish looked like a work of art," says Sarah.